 Water from the upstream reservoir flows into a 10-foot diameter steel conduit, travels 1,000 feet downstream and enters a powerhouse containing two specially designed hydropower turbines.
 The Mahoning Creek reservoir stratifies in the summer, and the deeper zone can have fairly low oxygen levels.

 To mitigate this risk, Enduring Hydro, in coordination with the Army Corps and the Pennsylvania Department of Environmental Protection, has studied the system and evaluated how the project could impact Mahoning Creek water quality.
 Based on this work, Enduring Hydro and the Army Corps collaboratively developed an Adaptive Management Plan which specifies how the facility will be operated.

 To implement the Adaptive Management Plan, a network of data loggers and water quality sensors monitors water quality at the reservoir intake, in the stilling basin just downstream of the dam, and at the hydropower outfall.
-The Intake site consists of a NexSens 3200-AVSS radio to cellular telemetry system connected to a YSI 600OMS sonde with 6150 ROX sensor for making dissolved oxygen measurements in the reservoir where water is drawn for the plant.
+The Intake site consists of a NexSens radio to cellular telemetry system connected to a YSI sonde with sensors for making dissolved oxygen measurements in the reservoir where water is drawn for the plant.

-At the Stilling Basin and Downstream sites, a 4100-MAST radio telemetry system coupled with a YSI sonde transmits water quality data back to the 3200-AVSS system at the Intake.
+At the Stilling Basin and Downstream sites, a radio telemetry system, coupled with a YSI sonde, transmits water quality data back to the system at the Intake.
 In addition to water quality measurements from the YSI sonde, the Downstream site is also fitted with an RM Young barometer and a Measurement Specialties Eureka Manta 2 probe for making total dissolved gas (TDG) measurements.

 iChart software simplifies and automates many of the tasks associated with acquiring, processing, analyzing and publishing environmental data.